Spring 2024 First-Year Housing Registration

-Around June 15, all first-year students who registered for housing from May 18 to June 6 will receive their specifc housing assignment, includng the residence hall, room number, and information about any specific roommates (if applicable).
+Around June 20, all first-year students who registered for housing from May 18 to June 6 will receive their specific housing assignment, including the residence hall, room number, and information about any specific roommates (if applicable).
 The CLRE team will release housing assignments on a rolling basis throughout the day on release day.

-Students who wish explore changing their room assignment will have the opportunity to do so through Room Swap, a system involving expressing a desire to move, finding another first-year student interested in swapping rooms, and confirming the swap.
+Students who wish to explore changing their room assignment will have the opportunity to do so through Room Swap, a system involving expressing a desire to move, finding another first-year student interested in swapping rooms, and confirming the swap.
 Room Swap will be open from July 1 at 10:00 AM EDT to July 29 at 4:00 PM EDT.
 Housing will be at capacity, with no vacant spaces, when housing assignments are released around June 15.

 There may be a small waitlist of first-year students who have not been assigned when room assignments are initially sent out.
 Because all first-year students are required to live in on-campus housing, all first-year students are guaranteed housing and will be assigned housing.

 As space becomes available in the days after assignments are released, students placed on the waitlist will be the first to be assigned and will be assigned on a rolling basis.

 Students on the waitlist will be asked to update their building and room preferences.
-In other words, students with very specific preferences (e.g., singles bedrooms only, very few building or room preferences, or multiple roommate preferences) will have a more difficult time being assigned due to the nature of available spaces through cancellations.
+In other words, students with very specific preferences (e.g., single bedrooms only, very few buildings or room preferences, or multiple roommate preferences) will have a more difficult time being assigned due to the nature of available spaces through cancellations.

-We understand that being on the waitlist may not ideal and we are happy to answer any questions you may have about being assigned from the waitlist.
+We understand that being on the waitlist may not be ideal and we are happy to answer any questions you may have about being assigned from the waitlist.
 Students on the waitlist typically receive an assignment by the end of July.